 The South Bend Police Department can take some reports via phone.
-Dial (574) 235-9201 to be connected to a Public Service Officer who will take your report 24 hours a day.
+Dial (574) 235-9201 to be connected to a Records Specialist.
 You will be given a police report number for your records.

 The following types of reports can be done at the front desk in person:

-For some incident types, the Public Service Officer will need to send an Officer to the scene.
-If the incident you call about cannot be reported by phone, the Public Service Officer will advise you on the appropriate steps.
+For some incident types, the Records Specialists will need to send an Officer to the scene.
+If the incident you call about cannot be reported by phone, the Records Sepcialist will advise you on the appropriate steps.

 The following types of calls require that an Officer initiate the report: